rsksmart/devportal-1.0/guides/rif-relay/deployment.md

   [](#top "collapsible")
     - Regtest
-      * In the RIF Relay Contracts we will need to execute the command:
+      * In the RIF Relay Contracts, we will need to execute the command:
         ```
         npm run allowTokens 0x726ECC75d5D51356AA4d0a5B648790cC345985ED regtest
         ```